xinyi-li7/GPU-FPX/README.md

 We have three bash scripts to run the above three experiments automatically and export the data to text files.
 Additionally, we have three python scripts to generate the exceptional table, `fast_math opt.` table, and the bar diagram in our paper.

-	\section{CUDA-Sample}
+### CUDA-Sample
+#### Overview
-	\paragraph{Overview} There are more than 100 programs in the official Cuda-Samples\footnote{https://github.com/NVIDIA/cuda-samples.git}.
+There are more than 100 programs in the official [Cuda-Samples](https://github.com/NVIDIA/cuda-samples.git).
 However, we removed programs
-	\begin{itemize}
-		\item requiring more than one GPU;
+1. requiring more than one GPU;
-		\item requiring display;
+2. requiring display;
-		\item without any FP instructions.
+3. without any FP instructions.
-	\end{itemize}

 Finally, we have 77 programs to evaluate.
-	\paragraph{Software} Cuda-Samples are executed on machine 2.
+#### Software} Cuda-Samples are executed on machine 2.
 We are using
-	\begin{enumerate}
-		\item {\tt NVCC} from CUDA-11.6 toolkit;
+1. `NVCC` from CUDA-11.6 toolkit;
-		\item {\tt gcc 9.4.0};
-		\item {\tt Python 3.8.10}.
-	\end{enumerate}
+2. `gcc 9.4.0`;
+3. `Python 3.8.10`.
 Notice that we are using the default compilers' flags.
-	\paragraph{Experiments}
+#### Experiments
 We perform two experiments on this collection.
-	\begin{enumerate}
-		\item We recorded the exceptional report for each program.
+1. We recorded the exceptional report for each program.
-		\item  We ran these benchmarks with device-checking and host-checking separately with 1500 seconds time limit.
+2. We ran these benchmarks with device-checking and host-checking separately with 1500 seconds time limit.
 Also, recorded each exceptional report and running time of both approaches.
-	\end{enumerate}
 The above experiments could be executed using one bash script.
 We then use these information to generate exceptional table and performance scatter plotting using python scripts.
-	\section{NPB-GPU: }
+### NPB-GPU:
+#### Overview
-	\paragraph{Overview}  This test suit contains 8 programs and each accept 8 classes {\tt S, W, A, B, C, D, E, F} with the ascending data size.
-In our experiment, we evaluated each program with three classes {\tt S, W, A}.
+This test suit contains 8 programs and each accept 8 classes `S, W, A, B, C, D, E, F` with the ascending data size.
+In our experiment, we evaluated each program with three classes `S, W, A`.
+#### Software
-	\paragraph{Software} We run NPB-GPU on machine 1, and related software versions are
+We run NPB-GPU on machine 1, and related software versions are
-	\begin{enumerate}
-		\item {\tt NVCC} from CUDA-11.5 toolkit, with flag {\tt arch=sm\_70}.
+1. `NVCC` from CUDA-11.5 toolkit, with flag `arch=sm_70`;
-		\item {\tt gcc 9.4.0}
-		\item {\tt Python 3.8.10}
-	\end{enumerate}
-	\paragraph{Experiment}
+2. `gcc 9.4.0`
+3. `Python 3.8.10`
+#### Experiment
 We compiled each benchmark with three classes with a bash script and then ran these 24 programs with GPU-FPX using another bash script.
 Later, we used the a python script to extract the exceptions for each case.
 It turns out there's no exceptions in the 24 executables.
+#### CuMF-Movielens:
-	\section{CuMF-Movielens: } We built this project as its {\tt README.md} instructed on machine 1.
+We built this project as its {\tt README.md} instructed on machine 1.
 Here the software to build this application are
-	\begin{enumerate}
-		\item CUDA-9.2 toolkit;
+1. CUDA-9.2 toolkit;
-		\item {\tt gcc-7};
+2. `gcc-7`;
-		\item {Python 2.7.18} and {\tt ipython} package.
+3. `Python 2.7.18` and `ipython` package.

-	\end{enumerate}
-	The {\tt python2} here is used to download and preprocess the \textit{Movieles10M} data.
+The `python2` here is used to download and preprocess the _Movieles10M_ data.
 After compiling the programs, we ran the default command with GPU-FPX and recorded the report.
+#### HPCG:
-	\section{HPCG: } There are several versions including a docker container.
-Here we chose the \textit{HPCG 3.1 Binary for NVIDIA GPUs Including Ampere based on CUDA 11}, and run it on machine 2.
+There are several versions including a docker container.
+Here we chose the _HPCG 3.1 Binary for NVIDIA GPUs Including Ampere based on CUDA 11_, and run it on machine 2.
 Since it is a binary, we only care about the CUDA toolkit version.
 Here we used CUDA-11.6.

-	In the experiment, we evaluated eight different data grid settings provided by NVIDIA in \textit{HPCG 3.1 Binary for NVIDIA GPUs Including Volta based on CUDA 10}.
+In the experiment, we evaluated eight different data grid settings provided by NVIDIA in _HPCG 3.1 Binary for NVIDIA GPUs Including Volta based on CUDA 10_.
 The exceptional report is generated in each data grid.
 We later extracted the exceptional information using a python script.

 # License